 By default, when you sign up for Twitter your account is public and any one can see your tweets.

 Some twitter users prefer to use Protected twitter accounts where their updates are kept private — where only approved followers can see their tweet updates.
-You change your privacy options in Settings > Account.
+You change your privacy options in Settings > Security and Privacy.

 If you choose to use a Protected Twitter account then you need to understand there are people who won’t follow some one who uses a protected twitter account.